YOGA

 Samadhi: Perfect union of the individual soul ( atma ) and the Supreme Soul ( Paramatama or Bhagavan ).

 I found this on an insert with yoga mat that I purchased some time ago.
-It has been hanging inside my front door ever since.
+It hung inside my front for years.
 I have taken time to reflect on how these different parts are used in my everyday program of physical, mental and spiritual growth, finding that wholeness is derived from balance in all parts.

 Who Farted?
 Yoga and the common side-effects